Add-ons configuration loader#

 You can export additional configuration functions from your add-ons configuration loader file.

-, while the named exports are optional for loading as needed.
+The default export is always loaded by @plone/registry, while the named exports are optional for loading as needed.

-To specify optional loaders as needed, in the add-on registration, use the name of your add-on, followed by a colon (:
+To specify optional loaders as needed, in the add-on registration, use the name of your add-on, followed by a colon (:), followed by the names of the optional loaders as comma-separated values as shown in the following example.

 {